A Practical Guide to Social Media Screening: Keeping It Simple in a Complex World

-Each social media site has its own unique audience.
+Each social media site has its own unique audience in the employment market.
 LinkedIn, for example, is the go-to professional networking site for more than 750 million active users in more than 200 countries and territories.

 With more than half of the world’s population on social media, recruiters and talent acquisition pros have come to rely on social media as a key part of the candidate screening process.
 According to a survey from The Manifest, 90 percent of employers use social media to evaluate candidates, and 79 percent have rejected a candidate because of their social media activity.

 3 Ways to Improve Your Social Media Screening Process